faker419/crypto_mining/_pages/study.md

 - Modular design, enabling outdoor deployment in remote or industrial zones.

-Each HK5 container supports approximately 210–250 kW of mining capacity, and the internal loop is designed to minimize fluid loss, although regular inspection and topping up are required.
+Each HW5 container supports approximately 1200KW of mining capacity, and the internal loop is designed to minimize fluid loss, although regular inspection and topping up are required.

 ### 3.3.2 Water Supply and Quality Management